raganwald/javascript-spessore/manuscript/markdown/mainmatter/6.metaobjects/title.md

 {pagebreak}

-> *In computer science, a metaobject is an object that manipulates, creates, describes, or implements other objects (including itself).
+I> In computer science, a metaobject is an object that manipulates, creates, describes, or implements other objects (including itself).
 The object that the metaobject is about is called the base object.
-Some information that a metaobject might store is the base object's type, interface, class, methods, attributes, parse tree, etc.*--[Wikipedia](https://en.wikipedia.org/wiki/Metaobject)
+Some information that a metaobject might store is the base object's type, interface, class, methods, attributes, parse tree, etc.--[Wikipedia](https://en.wikipedia.org/wiki/Metaobject)